Substitution Principle and semidirect products: Preliminaries

-Important examples of quantifiers are given by the \emph{existential quantifier} $\exists$ mentioned above and its variant $\exists !$ (\emph{there exists a unique}); \emph{modular quantifiers} $\exists_q^r$, for each $q \in \N$ and $0\leq r<q$, mapping a word of $\{0,1\}^*$ to $1$ if and only if its number of $1$'s is congruent to $r$ modulo $q$; and the \emph{majority quantifier} $\sf Maj$ that sends an element of $\{0,1\}^*$ to $1$ if and only if it has strictly more occurrences of~$1$ than of~$0$.
+Important examples of quantifiers are given by the \emph{existential quantifier} $\exists$ mentioned above and its variant $\exists !$ (\emph{there exists a unique}); \emph{modular quantifiers} $\exists_q^r$, for each $q \in \N$ and $0\leq r<q$, mapping a word of $\{0,1\}^*$ to $1$ if and only if its number of $1$'s is congruent to $r$ modulo $q$; and the \emph{majority quantifiers} ${\sf Maj}_k$, for each $k \in \N$, sending an element of $\{0,1\}^*$ to $1$ if and only if it has strictly $k$ more occurrences of~$1$ than of~$0$.
 Finally, given a formula $\phi$ in context $\x$, we denote by $L_{\phi}$ the set of marked words that are models of $\phi$.

 Given a finite alphabet~$A$, a context~$\bf x$, a set of numerical predicates $\cN$, and a set of quantifiers~$\cQ$, we denote by $\log \cQ A {\bf x} \cN$ the corresponding set of first-order formulas in context~$\bf x$, up to semantic equivalence.
 The set of sentences $\log \cQ A \emptyset \cN$ in the empty context is simply denoted by $\cQ_A[\cN]$.
 Notice that, as long as $\log \cQ A \x \cN$ is non-empty, say it contains a formula $\phi$, it will also contain the \emph{always-true} formula ${\bf 1}$, which is semantically equivalent to $\phi \vee \neg \phi$, and the \emph{always-false} formula ${\bf 0}$, which is semantically equivalent to $\phi \wedge \neg \phi$.
-In particular, we have $L_{{\bf 1}} = A^* \otimes \N^{\card \x}$ and $L_{{\bf 0}} = \emptyset$, and taking the set of models of a given formula defines an embedding of Boolean algebras
+In particular, we have $L_{{\bf 1}} = A^* \otimes \N^{ \x}$ and $L_{{\bf 0}} = \emptyset$, and taking the set of models of a given formula defines an embedding of Boolean algebras